GilaCMS/docs/source/schemas.md

 - **input-type** (string)

 Specifies what input type will be used.
-Default values for 1.8.0:
-    - select
-    - meta
-    - radio
-    - postcategory
-    - media
-    - textarea
-    - tinymce
-    - checkbox
-    - switcher
-    - list (cannot be used in table schemas)
+Default values for 1.8.0: select, meta, radio, postcategory, media, textarea, tinymce, checkbox, switcher, list (list cannot be used in table schemas)

 - **allow-tags** (boolean/string)